 The Advantages of a Deed in Lieu of Foreclosure to the Homeowner

 There is no substantial advantage to your credit for surrendering the home in a deed in lieu.
 You are normally still financially liable for the mortgage deficiency.
 Even if you have it in writing it may not be enforceable because there may be no consideration for the contract.
 The bank had the right to the home after you defaulted.
 They also have the right to collect for the deficiency.
 Often they sell these debts to debt buyers who will sue you later.
+This agreement helps both parties avoid the lengthy and costly foreclosure process, benefiting both the lender and the homeowner.

-Stopping the tax problem of a foreclosure.
+Stopping the tax problem of a foreclosure with the mortgage lender.

 The only way to prevent the deficiency and tax debt is to file bankruptcy or otherwise prove insolvency.
 This bankruptcy should be filed before any foreclosure sale to avoid the tax.
 Filing before the sale also delays the sale for an additional six months.
 If one spouse files bankruptcy separately and then the other both cases will delay the foreclosure for about a year.
 One person may file a Chapter 13 and then later file a Chapter 7.
 Some people have delayed sales for years.